InflixOP/Certification-Validator/README.md

 - **Web3.js**: Integrates blockchain functionalities into the web application, enabling interactions with decentralized applications and ensuring secure and immutable transactions.

-## Project Details

-Our platform not only provides a means for creators to receive financial backing but also fosters a community-driven ecosystem where supporters can directly participate in the success of their favorite creators.
-By democratizing investment opportunities and leveraging blockchain for transparency and security, we aim to cultivate an environment where creativity flourishes and innovation thrives, ultimately reshaping the landscape of digital content creation.